BeefWithPotato/Public-Health-Forum/README.md

 ### Run App

-`npm start`, this will install all dependencies and create an Express server on `localhost:3000`
+`npm start`: this will install all dependencies and create an Express server on `localhost:3000`

 ## How to use
 ### Welcome Page